Cahn-Hilliard equations with singular potential, reaction term and pure phase initial datum: Appendix

 \item $r\in(0,1)$: one has that

 where we have used the fact that $r_0\in(-1,-1+\delta)$ implies $-r_0>\frac{1-\delta}\delta(r_0+1)$. \end{itemize} Putting everything together, we obtain

 and the thesis follows. \end{proof}

-{\bf Acknowledgements.} The authors are members of Gruppo Nazionale per l'Analisi Ma\-te\-ma\-ti\-ca, la Probabilit\`{a} e le loro Applicazioni (GNAMPA), Istituto Nazionale di Alta Matematica (INdAM).
+{\bf Acknowledgements.} \mod{The authors thank the reviewers for their \anlast{valuable comments and suggestions}}.
+The authors are members of Gruppo Nazionale per l'Analisi Ma\-te\-ma\-ti\-ca, la Probabilit\`{a} e le loro Applicazioni (GNAMPA), Istituto Nazionale di Alta Matematica (INdAM).
 Besides, this research has been performed in the framework of the MIUR-PRIN Grant 2020F3NCPX ``Mathematics for industry 4.0 (Math4I4)".
+AS gratefully acknowledge some support from the Alexander von Humboldt Foundation.
 The present research has been supported by MUR, grant Dipartimento di Eccellenza 2023-2027.